AliAbDev11/Python-Projects/README.md

  Project #6 - Palindrome Checker:
     In this Python exercise, you'll create a function called is_palindrome() that checks whether a given string is a palindrome.
 A palindrome is a word, phrase, number, or other sequence of characters that reads the same forward and backward (ignoring spaces and case).

- Project #7 - Alarm Clock:

- Project #8 - Password Generator:
+ Project #7 - Password Generator:

 ----------------------------------------------------------